TomRainbowRage/WebGLNetworkingUnity/README.md

 - [Message Pack](https://github.com/MessagePack-CSharp/MessagePack-CSharp) - Used for serialization and deserialization of data byte[] in this package.
 - [Lz4Net](https://github.com/MiloszKrajewski/lz4net) - Used as a dependency of Message Pack so i had to include it
 - [Fleck](https://github.com/statianzo/Fleck) - Used for the c# websocket server in this package.
+- [Ini Parser](https://github.com/rickyah/ini-parser) - Used in the c# websocket server for configuration purposes.

 ## Licenses